raushan0672/IPL_First_Inings_Prediction/README.md

 **About**

 This project predicts the first-innings score in IPL matches using ball-by-ball data.
-The dataset had around 76,000 deliveries, and I applied regression models to check how well they could estimate the final score.
+The dataset contained around 76,000 deliveries, and I applied regression models to estimate the final score.

 **Steps I Followed**